klasicm/Test-Repo-for-Coursera/README.md

 # Test-Repo-for-Coursera
-This is a test repo for my Coursera Class
+This is a test repo from LTER ASM 2022